Average Annual Inflation Rate in Singapore (2026)

-When planning for your finances, knowing the average inflation rate is important for multiple reasons.
+When planning your finances, understanding the average inflation rate is crucial for several reasons.

-How much has the general cost of living increased over the years?
+But how much has the cost of living really increased over the years?
 And what’s the average inflation rate in Singapore?

 The yearly inflation rate in Singapore fluctuates over time.